-How Trump's big military parade evaporated into thin air
+How Trump's big military parade turned into a big nothing

 WASHINGTON – President Donald Trump's lofty vision of big tanks, vintage aircraft and modern fighter jets swooping through the streets of Washington in a show of patriotic force crumbled Friday under the weight of logistics, including a $92 million estimated price tag.

 Will it be cheaper next year, as Trump contends?
-Were government budget crunchers "smoking something" as the Pentagon chief suggested?
+Were government budget crunchers "smoking something" like the Pentagon chief suggested?
 Are corrupt local officials to blame as Trump alleged?

 A look at how Trump's big idea turned into a big nothing:

-MY PARADE IS BIGGER THAN YOUR PARADE?
+MY PARADE IS BIGGER THAN YOUR PARADE

 Trump got the idea of a military parade during a trip to France in July of last year.
 At the invitation of French President Emmanuel Macron, Trump watched enthusiastically from a reviewing stand as the French military showcased its tanks and fighter jets, including many U.S.-made planes, along the famed Champs-Elysees.